wa3449/linuxserverconfiguration/README.md

 ## Deploy the Item Catalog project

 Clone the project from github

-Configure project to use the PostgreSQL db - note user:password in connect (would hide in a production implemenation) Configure project to access local files (for Google login) Configure Google access with new DNS address: ip.xip.io Configure apache and WSGI
+Configure project to use the PostgreSQL db - note user:password in connect (would hide in a production implementation)

+Configure project to access local files (for Google login)

+Configure Google access with new DNS address: ip.xip.io

+Configure apache and WSGI

 Configure apache (security.conf) to disallow access to .git directory

 ## Usage